tiagotakeda/object_oriented_prog_cpp/README.md

 ## Contents

-* Definition and Paradigms
+1. Definition and Paradigms
-* Concepts
+2. Concepts
-* Encapsulation
+3. Encapsulation
-* Constructors and Destructors
+4. Constructors and Destructors
-* Inheritance and Polymorphism
+5. Inheritance and Polymorphism
-* Abstract Classes and Multiple Inheritance
+6. Abstract Classes and Multiple Inheritance
-* Defensive Programming
+7. Defensive Programming
-* Data Persistence
+8. Data Persistence
-* Namespace, Templates and Standard Libraries
+9. Namespace, Templates and Standard Libraries
+10. Examples (commented)

-## Definition and Paradigms
+## 1 - Definition and Paradigms

 Developing software does not envolve only a programming language itself, a good aspect to consider when developing anything is the programming paradigm, or the "way" of programming.